Financial Resolutions For The New Year

 Be Optimistic For The Future

-Financial Resolutions For 2021
+Financial Resolutions For 2025

-1. Set Financial Goals
+1. Review Your Financial Goals

 2. Build An Emergency Fund

 Having savings on hand for emergencies should be a top financial goal.
 Establish an ample emergency fund to cover your necessary and urgent living expenses for up to a year.
-In regular times, 3-6 months may seem plentiful, but in reality, saving for an extended period may have proved necessary in 2020.
+In regular times, 3-6 months may seem plentiful, but in reality, saving for an extended period may have proved necessary in the past.
 This money is a cushion for you to feel more financially secure should you lose a job, have a medical emergency for you or your pets, or a flood in your basement.

 Invest these funds in liquid investments with easy access.
 With the low-interest-rate environment, you won’t be earning much income from current yields, but liquidity–the ability to quickly have cash without much loss of value– matters.
 Think of this as savings, so you don’t have to borrow on your credit card that will make it hard to pay off high-cost debt.